shubhamkale119/Multi-Container-Application-Deployment/README.md

 Database Container (PostgreSQL):

-* I used a pre-built PostgreSQL Docker image, which I defined in the docker-compose.yml file.
+* I used a pre-built MongoDB Docker image, which I defined in the docker-compose.yml file.

 ### 2. Build and Run Containers: